-Step right off the boardwalk into the aquarium, an aquatic oasis featuring sharks, penguins, alligators, seals, and plenty of fish.
-An interactive touch tank allows kids to get hands-on with sea stars and sting rays, and you can also observe daily feedings of the sharks, seals, and penguins.
-Once you pay ($3 for kids 3 and up, $12 for adults), your hand is stamped—so you can leave, bounce around the boardwalk, and return throughout the day.
+Step right off Jenkinson’s Boardwalk into Jenkinson’s Aquarium, an aquatic oasis featuring sharks, penguins, alligators, seals, and plenty of fish.
+An interactive touch tank allows kids to get hands-on with sea stars and sting rays, and you can also observe the daily feedings of sharks, seals, and penguins.
+Once you pay ($10 for kids 3 and up, $16 for adults), your hand is stamped—so you can leave, bounce around the boardwalk, and return throughout the day.

-If you have a young golfer on your hands, check out the two mini-golf courses.
+If you have a young golfer on your hands, check out the two mini-golf courses on Jenkinson’s Boardwalk.
 Kids will go crazy for Castaway Cove, complete with pirates and shipwrecks.
 Lighthouse Point, on the quieter, south end of the boardwalk, offers two 18-hole courses with fun water hazards, real sand traps, a waterfall cave, and a lighthouse replica.
-Games are $7.50 per child and $10 for adults.
+Games are $9 per child and $12.50 for adults.

-Kids can try their luck at one of four arcades featuring skee-ball, basketball games, video games, and more.
+Kids can try their luck at one of four arcades located along Jenkinson’s Boardwalk, featuring skeeball, basketball games, video games, and more.
 There’s also a Fun House that’s a maze of mirrors, lights, twists, and turns, as well as batting cages and a thrilling, two-level adventure ropes course where kids can zip-line, “walk the plank,” and climb up to the 36-foot lookout peak for stunning beach views.